 Round 2: Join the color you wish to use for the petals into any of the ch-1 spaces, ch 1 and * 1 sc, 3 dc, 1 sc ** into the same ch-1 space; repeat from * to ** into the next 7 ch-1 spaces.
 Join with a sl st into the first sc of the first ch-1 space.
 (There should be 8 petals around the center.)

-Round 3: Ch 1, and working behind the petals now, sl st into the base † of the last sc made in round 2.
-Ch 4, sc into the base of the next sc (between the next 2 petals) and then * ch 3, sc into the base of the next sc (between the next 2 petals); repeat from * to ** 5 more times, ch 3, and then sl st into the first ch of the ch-4 done at the beginning of this round.
+Round 3: Ch 1, and working behind the petals now, sl st into the stem † of the last sc made in round 2.
+Ch 4, sc into the stems of the next 2 adjoining scs (between the two petals) and then * ch 3, sc into the stems of the next 2 scs **; repeat from * to ** 5 more times, ch 3, and then sl st into the first ch of the ch-4 done at the beginning of this round.
 You should now have a ch-3 space (or loop) behind each petal made in round 2.

 Round 4: Ch 1 and work * 1 sc, 5 dc, 1 sc ** into the first ch-3 space and repeat from * to ** into all the next ch-3 spaces; sl st into the first sc of the first petal made in this round.
 You should now have another 8 petals behind the first 8 made.
 Fasten off and break off this color.

-Round 5: Still working behind the petals, join the yarn you wish to use as the background for the flower to the base † of any sc of round 4, and then ch 3 (counts as 1 dc), 2dc into the same sc, and ch 1.
-Into the base of the next sc of round 4, * 3 dc, ch 1, 3 dc to make a corner, ch 1, 3 dc, into the base of the next sc, ch 1 **; repeat from * to ** 2 more times, and then 3dc, ch 1, 3 dc into the base of the next sc , ch 1 and sl st into the 3rd ch of ch-3 done at the beginning of this round.
+Round 5: Still working behind the petals, join the yarn you wish to use as the background for the flower to the stems † of any 2 adjoining scs of round 4 (between two petals), and then ch 3 (counts as 1 dc), 2dc into the same sc stems, and ch 1.
+Into the stems of the next 2 scs of round 4, * 3 dc, ch 1, 3 dc to make a corner, ch 1, 3 dc, into the stems of the next 2 scs , ch 1 **; repeat from * to ** 2 more times, and then 3dc, ch 1, 3 dc into the stems of the next 2 scs, ch 1 and sl st into the 3rd ch of ch-3 done at the beginning of this round.

 Round 6: Ch 1, * 1 sc into each of the next three dcs done in round 5, 1sc into the ch-1 space that follows, 1sc into each of the next three dcs, 3 sc into the ch-1 corner space, 1sc into each of the next three dcs, and 1 sc into the ch-1 space that follows **; repeat from * to ** 3 more times, join with a sl st into the first sc made in this round.
 Fasten off and break off yarn.